 - Keep them diaper-free as much as possible.
 Even short periods of air exposure are good to allow their skin to breathe.
 You can place a waterproof pad or even towel on your baby’s crib in the meantime.

 - Change diapers frequently.
 The last thing you want is to aggravate your baby’s rashes by letting their bottoms sit in wet or soiled diapers.
 Do this until the rashes go away.

 - Clean and wash the diaper area well.
 Avoid using harsh soaps and alcohol-based wipes.
 It’s recommended to use warm water when washing and pat dry the area.

-- Apply a diaper cream to soothe and moisturise the skin.
+- Apply a diaper cream to soothe and moisturize the skin.
 Be generous when applying creams, with KidsHealth.org recommending that it be smeared on thickly like cake icing.
-As much as possible, avoid steroid creams, which is generally not recommended for babies.
+As much as possible, avoid steroid creams, which are generally not recommended for babies.